-Growth in Bellevue, when implemented strategically, maintains the city's outstanding natural environment.
-Business growth is focused in denser mixed-use areas like Downtown, BelRed and the Wilburton Commercial Area, with additional growth around transit in Crossroads, Eastgate and Factoria.
+Growth in Bellevue maintains the city's outstanding natural environment.
+Business growth is focused in denser mixed use areas like Downtown, BelRed, and the Wilburton Commercial Area, with additional growth around transit in Crossroads, Eastgate and Factoria.
 Bellevue supports many types of healthy and vital neighborhoods that serve the needs of the diverse population.